Overview of Bronchitis

 Acute bronchitis comes around suddenly and you will usually feel better within 10 days.
 Even though you may start to feel better after ten days, you may have a lingering cough that is associated with acute bronchitis.
 Acute bronchitis usually comes around because you are breathing in things that are irritating your lungs.
 Bacteria may also be the cause of acute bronchitis.
 The bacterium that is associated with acute bronchitis is the same that is seen in the cold or the flu.
 Since this sickness is usually gone within 10 days, it is not very serious, with the exception of young children, the elderly, or people who have not been vaccinated.

 The main difference in acute bronchitis and chronic bronchitis is the time it takes you to feel better.
 Chronic bronchitis takes a while to form, and the condition will stay around for a long time.
-Overtime, the symptoms become worse and breathing is very difficult.
+Over time, the symptoms become worse and breathing is very difficult.
 Many people will experience chest discomfort or tightness along with wheezing when they breathe.
 Women are twice as likely to experience chronic bronchitis as men.
 Chronic bronchitis will be treated according to your symptoms.
 Regardless of severity, you must quit smoking immediately, as the most common cause of chronic bronchitis is smoking.
-Nearly 90% of people that suffer with chronic bronchitis have a history of smoking.
+Nearly 90% of people that suffer from chronic bronchitis have a history of smoking.
 The other causes of chronic bronchitis include: secondhand smoke, exposure to air pollution, or from working in an industry with chemical fumes on a regular basis.
 There are two main types of COPD, which include chronic bronchitis and emphysema.

 Most often, bronchitis goes away after a couple of weeks.
 Treatments are completely different for both acute and chronic bronchitis.
 In acute bronchitis, your physician will likely recommend rest and will treat your symptoms.
 If your bronchitis is caused by bacteria, your physician will prescribe you antibiotics.
 In chronic bronchitis, you will need to take medications that will decrease the inflammation in the bronchi.
-You will also need to get away from smoking or people that smoke.
+You will also need to get away from smoking or people who smoke.

 If you also have asthma, allergies, or severe wheezing, then an inhaler may be used.
-Some at home remedies that you can do are to drink plenty of water, get rest, use a humidifier, or take over-the-counter pain relievers or cough medicines.
+Some at-home remedies that you can do are to drink plenty of water, get rest, use a humidifier, or take over-the-counter pain relievers or cough medicines.

 There are a few ways that you can prevent contracting bronchitis.
 If you smoke or live with someone who smokes, it is essential to quit and avoid cigarette smoke.
 You may also want to get the flu shot annually, as bronchitis is typically contracted from the flu virus.
 Wash your hands often to avoid germs.
 Wear a mask when you are doing activities that may irritate your lungs, such as painting.
 You will also want to make sure that your pertussis vaccine is up to date.